England

 • Natural History Museum

-A London icon with a spectacular building and one of the world’s largest natural history collections.
+A city`s icon with a spectacular building and one of the world’s largest natural history collections.
 Favourites include dinosaurs, fossils, minerals and interactive exhibits about natural phenomena.

 • Science Museum

-A museum of technology, science, and innovation with more than 300,000 items on display – from space modules to the history of medicine.
-Great for kids of all ages (including grown-ups).
+A museum of technology, science and innovation with more than 300,000 items on display — from space modules to the history of medicine.
+Very suitable for children in age and at heart.

 Practical